Stock of the Day

 Investors should be bearish about investing in RTX Co. for these reasons:

-• Insider selling has been observed, with an executive vice president selling 14,031 shares, which could signal a lack of confidence in the company's short-term prospects.
+• Recent insider selling, including a vice president reducing their stake, may signal a lack of confidence in the company's short-term prospects.

 Recent News